python/devguide/documentation/style-guide.rst

 documentation.

 Existing bylines are for historical interest only.
-They do not imply ownership or necessary approvals, and do not preclude edits or updates by others.
+They do not imply ownership or necessary approvals, and do not prevent edits or updates by others.

 Pronunciation of dunder names